-Farke leaves Norwich after first win
+Norwich sack Farke after first win

-Daniel Farke leaves Norwich City after first Premier League win of season
+Daniel Farke sacked by Norwich City after first Premier League win of season

 Last updated on .From the section Norwich

-Norwich City head coach Daniel Farke has left the club hours after their first win of the Premier League season.
+Norwich City head coach Daniel Farke has been sacked hours after their first win of the Premier League season.

 The Canaries won 2-1 at Brentford, but remain bottom of the Premier League with five points from 11 games.

-Farke led Norwich to promotion from the Championship twice since 2017.
+Farke had led Norwich to promotion from the Championship twice since 2017.

 "We feel now is the right time for a change to give ourselves the best opportunity of retaining our Premier League status," said sporting director Stuart Webber.